 (n.p.)
 If no place of Publication on the document

 If you are referring to the NEWS it was derived from the Royal College of Physicians (2012), and would be referenced as:

 Royal College of Physicians.
 (2012).
 National Early Warning Score (NEWS): Standardising the assessment of acute-illness severity in the NHS.
 Retrieved from https://www.rcplondon.ac.uk/file/32/download?token=5NwjEyTq

 However please note that if your ward is using an adapted version of NEWS you must say it has been adapted from the Royal College of Physicians (2012).

-December 2017 Update: A new version of NEWS as been published and should be referenced as:
+December 2017 Update: A new version of NEWS as been published but this only currently applies to England:

 Royal College of Physicians.
 (2017).
 National Early Warning Score (NEWS) 2: Standardising the assessment of acute-illness severity in the NHS.
 Retrieved from https://www.rcplondon.ac.uk/projects/outputs/national-early-warning-score-news-2